quantumlib/Stim/README.md

     In addition to outputting the values of detectors, output the values of logical observables built up using `OBSERVABLE_INCLUDE` instructions.
     Put these observables' values into the detection event output as if they were additional detectors at the end of the circuit.
-- `--prepend_observables`:
-    Requires detection event sampling mode.
-    In addition to outputting the values of detectors, output the values of logical observables built up using `OBSERVABLE_INCLUDE` instructions.
-    Put these observables' values into the detection event output as if they were additional detectors at the start of the circuit
 - `--in=FILEPATH`:
     Specifies a file to read a circuit from.
     If not specified, the `stdin` pipe is used.